Riane-mohammed/MelodyStream-App/README.md

 # MelodyStream - Dynamic Music Streaming Platform

-MelodyStream is a dynamic web-based music streaming platform built using React.js and the Spotify API.It offers an immersive and personalized music listening experience, providing users with a vast library of songs, personalized recommendations, curated playlists, social sharing features, and interactive functionalities.
+MelodyStream is a dynamic web-based music streaming platform built using React.js.It offers an immersive and personalized music listening experience, providing users with a vast library of songs, personalized recommendations, curated playlists, social sharing features, and interactive functionalities.

 //

 ## Features

 - User Registration and Authentication
-- Music Database Integration via Spotify API
 - Seamless Audio Streaming and Playback
 - Personalized Song Recommendations
 - Curated Playlists and Collections